GLUCOSAMINE SULFATE Overview Information

 Glucosamine sulfate does not seem to decrease pain in everyone who takes it.
 Some people get no benefit.
 Some research shows that glucosamine sulfate might not work very well for people with more severe, long-standing osteoarthritis, or for people who are older or heavier.

-- Temporomandibular joint (TMJ) arthritis.
-TMJ is the joint in the jaw that dentists often check for clicking and proper alignment.
-It can be a factor related to jaw pain, chewing, yawning, and talking.
-Some research shows that taking glucosamine sulfate works about as well as the nonsteroidal anti-inflammatory drug (NSAID) ibuprofen (Motrin, Advil, etc) for relieving jaw pain.
+- Jaw pain (Temporomandibular disorder).
+Some research shows that taking glucosamine sulfate works about as well as the nonsteroidal anti-inflammatory drug (NSAID) ibuprofen (Motrin, Advil, etc.) for relieving jaw pain.
 In some people, pain relief appears to continue for up to 90 days after glucosamine sulfate is discontinued.
+However, research suggests that when 1200 mg of glucosamine sulfate is taken by mouth daily for 6 months, jaw pain and the ability to open the jaw are not improved.

 - Weight loss.